 - 1. The selected grantee is expected to work with one GZEP cohort on Wednesdays and Thursdays for the duration of the GZEP program.
 A cohort is defined as the group of 35-50 GZEP participants who assemble at a particular site for the duration of the program (schedule provided below). - 2.
-There are five GZEP cohorts, each located at a different assembly site.
-In 2019, cohorts will likely be located at the sites listed below.
-DOEE will confirm assembly locations in early 2019. - Ballou High School (3401 4th Street SE) - Phelps Architecture, Construction, and Engineering (ACE) High School (704 26th Street NE) H.D.
-Woodson High School (540 55th Street NE)

-- LaSalle-Backus Education Campus (501 Riggs Road NE) - 5th site is yet-to-be identified and confirmed • - 3.
-DOEE provides each assembly site with basic outdoor equipment and supplies, including shovels, rakes, mulch, lawn mowers, bug spray (including mosquito repellant and anti-tick clothing spray), and first aid kits.
+There are four Watershed Protection GZEP cohorts, each located at a different assembly site.
+The 2020 sites have not been selected yet, but DOEE will update the Notice of Funding Availability page on the DOEE website with the details as they become available. - 3.
+DOEE provides each assembly site with basic outdoor equipment and supplies, including shovels, rakes, mulch, lawn mowers, mosquito repellant, anti-tick clothing spray, and first aid kits.
 Your proposed project budget should address additional supplies needed. - 4.
-For each assembly site, DOEE hires five team leaders and one site manager.
+If the proposed project requires access to computers, the grantee will need to arrange for this as part of the grant.
+Assembly sites will not provide access to computers.
+It may be possible to use a DOEE facility, with appropriate coordination. - 5.
+For each assembly site, DOEE will have hired five team leaders and one site manager.
 They help manage the program's day-to-day operations, ensure safety, and provide oversight and discipline.
-Each team leader manages a group of 8-10 participants. - 5.
-GZEP participants are ages 14-24 years.
-The project's health and safety protections should reflect this. - 6.
+Each team leader manages a group of 8-10 participants. - 6.
+GZEP participants are ages 14-24 years. - 7.
+The project should reflect health and safety protections. - 8.
 The District pays each participant an hourly wage through SYEP.
-The project does not need to budget for participant wages. - 7.
-The summer schedule is as follows:

-- GZEP staff orientation and training: June 10 21, 2019.
-Selected grantees will be required to attend two days of the orientation. - Program dates: June 24 August 2, 2019.
-Projects must take place on Wednesdays and Thursdays during the program dates. - A typical GZEP daily schedule is as follows: - 9am arrival at assembly site - o 1/2 hour lunch between 11am and 1pm depending on the site and project - o 14-15 year olds dismissed at 1:30pm (approximately 15 participants per site) - o 16-21 year olds dismissed at 2:30pm (approximately 15 participants per site) - o 22-24 year olds dismissed at 3:30pm (approximately 10 participants per site) - During the GZEP program period, selected grantees will be required to participate in weekly debriefings with GZEP team leads and site manager at the assembly site on Wednesday afternoons for no more than one hour. - On rainy days, days when the temperature is above 90 degrees, or other days when DOEE deems work outside to be unsuitable, the project must conduct indoor activities at its cohort's assembly site.
-The proposal should include a description of at least three indoor activities. - 8.
+The project does not need to budget for participant wages. - 9.
+The summer schedule is as follows: - a.
+GZEP staff orientation and training: June 15 26, 2020.
+Selected grantees will be required to attend two days of the orientation, likely on June 24-25. - b.
+Program dates are as stated above, in Section 1.
+Projects must take place on Wednesdays and Thursdays during GZEP. - c.
+A typical GZEP daily schedule is as follows: - i.
+9 a.m. arrival at assembly site - ii.
+1/2 hour lunch between 11 a.m. and 1 p.m. depending on the site and project

+- iii.
+14-15 year olds dismissed at 1:30 p.m. (approximately 15 participants per site) - iv.
+16-21 year olds dismissed at 2:30 p.m. (approximately 15 participants per site) - v.
+22-24 year olds dismissed at 3:30 p.m. (approximately 10 participants per site) - d.
+During the GZEP program period, selected grantees will be required to participate in weekly debriefings with GZEP team leads and site manager at the assembly site on Wednesday afternoons for no more than one hour. - e.
+On rainy days, days when the temperature is above 90 degrees, or other days when DOEE deems work outside to be unsuitable, the project must conduct indoor activities at its cohort's assembly site.
+The proposal should include a description of at least three indoor activities. - 10.
 Transportation: Ideally a project will take place within walking distance of an assembly site.
-However, the project may take place in a different location. - For a project located within a five-block radius of the assembly site, participants will be expected to walk from the assembly site to the project site. - For a project located more than five blocks away from the assembly site, the applicant must provide in the proposal a transportation plan that includes dates, transportation mode (public transportation and personal vehicles are not allowed), and costs.
+However, the project may take place in a different location. - a.
+For a project located within a five-block radius of the assembly site, participants will be expected to walk from the assembly site to the project site. - b.
+For a project located more than five blocks away from the assembly site, the applicant must provide in the proposal a transportation plan that includes dates, transportation mode (personal vehicles are not allowed), and costs.
 For example, the project could use a chauffeured vehicle, from a bus or mini-van company.
 The proposed budget may include transportation costs.